Table of Contents

-It was fifty years for the papers to be declassified, making it official for many of the details to be confirmed and known to the general public as well as being actually admitted to by the CIA and the USA government.
-Their attempts to assassinate Fidel Castro, talk about bungling fools.
-All without any approval from the White House, Congress, or Senate.
+That organisation has more holes in it than a sieve.
+During the cold war the quickest way to tell something to the KGB was to tell four CIA agents as the odds were one or more was a KGB informer or agent.
+When the CIA started experimenting on people in the 1950s it became public knowledge within a few months with the full details except the names of the agents.
+It was fifty years for the papers to be declassified to make it official for many of the details to be confirmed and known to the general public as well as being actually admitted to by the CIA and the USA government.
+As to their attempts to assassinate Fidel Castro, talk about bungling fools.
+All without any approval from the White House, Senate, or the House of Representatives.
 Most are bureaucrats who have trouble finding their own rear end with a road map and a tracking locator.
-The few good agents in the CIA are out in the field collecting information, none are assassins or cold blooded killers, and they go to great lengths to stay out there away from the idiots in Langley.
+The few good agents in the CIA are out in the field collecting information as none are assassins or cold blooded killers, and they go to great lengths to stay out there away from the idiots in Langley.
 When some crazy fool credits the CIA with a successful conspiracy assassination it’s laughable.
 If they blamed the FBI, DEA, or Justice Department it would be plausible, but not the CIA.
 It should be called the Centralised Idiots Agency.

-Laughing, Max says, “G’day, Deadly, you’re a hard man to find.
+While laughing Max says, “G’day, Deadly, you’re a hard man to find.
 It took me two days to track down your phone number.
 You watching that comedy about the CIA?
 Ridiculous, ain’t it!
 You interested in making a few grand by turning some records into a presentable story for me?”

-Smiling, I reply, “I thought you were officially dead by now.
+I smile while I reply, “I thought you were officially dead by now.
 Yeah, I’m watching the CIA conspiracy rubbish.
 It just proves my favourite saying, ‘Never under estimate the power of human stupidity.’
 Writing for you, OK.
 But I want the money up front before you vanish again.
 What’s it about?”

 Max says, “Oh, I’ll let you work out what it’s about when you see it.
 I’ll send you a package with a bank cheque for five grand, a DVD with copies of various e-mails, diary entries, and some video clips.
 I want you to turn it into a story and get it published, somehow.
 I’ll be happy if all you do is get it on the Internet.
-You’ll have total editorial control as I won’t be in contact again, because I probably won’t be in a position to do so.
+You’ll have total editorial control since I won’t be in contact again because I probably won’t be in a position to do so.
 Is it a deal?”

 “It’s a deal.”
-I respond, “Since you won’t be reading the final draft, aren’t you afraid I won’t just take your money and run, or write crap?”
+I respond, “Since you won’t be reading the final draft aren’t you afraid I won’t just take your money and run, or write crap?”